 The maximum penalties for a third-degree felony include:

 - Up to $5,000 in fines

 Florida courts take failing to appear in court very seriously.
 If you become a flight risk, a warrant will be issued immediately.

 Whenever you are appearing in court, it is always best to have an attorney on your side.
-Contact Attorney Brandon Gans now if you have missed a court date.
+Contact Attorney Brandon Gans now if you have missed a court date in Central Florida.